parthchawla/parthchawla.github.io/README.md

 <details style="margin-top:-1em; margin-bottom:-0.5em">
   <summary>Summary</summary>
   <small style="font-size:90%">
-  This paper uses a machine learning-based survey-to-survey imputation method (SWIFT-plus) to estimate poverty in Afghanistan following the Taliban’s return to power in August 2021.
+  This paper uses a machine learning-based survey-to-survey imputation method (SWIFT-plus) to estimate poverty in Afghanistan following the Taliban's return to power in August 2021.
 A model trained on the 2019/20 Expenditure and Labor Force Survey is used to predict household consumption in the 2023 Afghanistan Welfare Monitoring Survey, a phone survey drawn from the same sampling frame.
 The results show that 48.3 percent of the population was poor as of April-June 2023, a 4 percentage point decline since the same months in 2020.
 This decline was driven by falling rural poverty, while urban poverty remained unchanged.
   </small>
 </details>
 <br>